herereadthis/lutra/docs/rtl_sdr.md

 # RTL-SDR

-SDR is software-defined radio.
+RTL-SDR is software-defined radio using a DVB-TV tuner based on the RTL2832U chipset.
 We are going to get radio signals, and then use the Raspberry Pi to interpret the signals.

 ## Installation